Mission: Serving Fighter Country with PRIDE

 Organizational email: firstname.lastname@example.org

-The 56th Logistics Readiness Squadron "Outlaws" operate in various locations throughout the base and is made up of four flights.
-The Fuels Management Flight is responsible for storing and issuing over 48 million gallons of aviation fuel annually to the Air Force's largest Fighter Wing.
-The Resource Control Center, a 24-hour operation, maintains command and control of all fuels assets.
-The Materiel Management Flight provides 24-hour, 7-day-a-week customer service and supply support to the largest fighter wing supply account in the Air Force with 31,000 line items located in seven warehouses.
+The 56th Logistics Readiness Squadron operates in various locations throughout the base and is made up of several flights.
+The Deployment and Distribution Flight is responsible for providing centralized control, planning, and execution of the wing deployment process and the distribution of in/outbound F-35/F-16 cargo, The West Coast Hydraulic Centralized Repair Facility (CRF), Air Terminal Operations, Ground Transportation, Passenger Travel and Personal Property.
+The Fuels Management Flight, a 24-hour operation responsible for receiving, storing and issuing over 52 million gallons of aviation fuel, ground fuel and cryogenic products annually to the Air Force's largest Fighter Wing.
+The Fuels Service Center, maintains command and control of all fuels assets.
+The Materiel Management Flight provides 24-hour, 7-day-a-week customer service and supply support to the largest fighter wing supply account in the Air Force with 31,000 line items located in 17 warehouses.

 56TH CIVIL ENGINEER SQUADRON